balmainn/pretty-python-gdb-stack/README.md

 # Commands
 'pwindow'
- - Opens the gui.
-The gui supports the following typed commands as well as any gdb command.
+ - Not supported in this version.
+To use the GUI please use the gui branch of this repo.

 'pvars'
 - Prints variables, their contents, and location on the stack